NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 However, as time went on, I started to learn more about the industry, and I started working on my own side-projects.
 That's when I realized that I _really_ loved programming, and I was spending more and more of my spare time coding as well.
 I also developed a taste for the type of code I wanted to write, and I started to think that maybe, I could enjoy my work as much as I enjoyed my side-projects.

 I'm sure you've seen this before.
 Maybe you had a co-worker who also coded in their spare time, or maybe you've done it yourself.
-And even though it wasn't the reason why I was doing it, I bought the idea that being passionate would bring me better opportunities.
+And even though that wasn't the reason why I was doing it, I bought the idea that being passionate would bring me better opportunities.
 Some people even say that caring about quality code and craftsmanship is the key to [avoid getting replaced by AI](https://justinjackson.ca/ai-replace).

 But now, I think that's a lie.
 Or rather, it's more nuanced than just "being passionate".